Quinn Whitney Wilson is Giving Black Women The Big, Beautiful Art They Deserve

 Earlier in the pandemic, Wilson and King Princess quarantined together at the latter’s family home in Hawai’i.
 But in an interview with Vogue UK in June, Wilson remarked on the necessity of committing herself to movement work outside of what is comfortable, and the desire she felt to immerse herself in the Black Lives Matter protests in her current home of Los Angeles.
 She didn’t feel comfortable watching the protests rage on without adding her voice and her body to the mix.

-Longchamp Mesh Top; Busted Brand Breastplate Tank, $115, available at BustedBrand.com; Stylists Own Mesh Top; AREA Crystal-Embellished Jersey Track Pants,
+Longchamp Mesh Top; Busted Brand Breastplate Tank, available at BustedBrand.com; Stylists Own Mesh Top; AREA Crystal-Embellished Jersey Track Pants, available at Cettire; AREA Crystal Loop Fringe Choker, available at AREA.nyc; AREA Draped Chandelier High Heels, available at AREA.nyc.

 Advertisement